Harvey-U-TG0/SharedBuilderServer/README.md

 7) Get into mogno shell using ~/mongodb/bin/mongo in terminal or navigating to it directly and double clicking if this does not work.

+8) Server if server address already in use ps aux | grep python

 # This is not a database, it's a instance of mongodb
 # An instance of mongodb, can hold many databases
 print("1")